gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 # Usage 2:
-In this example, we place the `TEXT` segment to start from address 0x3000.
+In this example, we place the text segment to start from the address `TEXT_OFFSET=0x3000`.
 Then we allocate 2 pages for stack (one is stack guard).
 We put the stack at the end of the virtual address space.
 Following the code segment, we would have our heap.
 To compile the kernel with this setting, we should compile it as follows:

 ```
 make STACK_VA=STACK_BEGIN_IN_MEMORY HEAP_VA=HEAP_BEGIN_AFTER_CODE